 As I write these words to encourage you, you may be walking through a difficult time in your life.
 I purposely write about the “hard” things of the journey of faith because I have been there myself.
 These truths have encouraged me!
 You may be fighting against the crashing waves of grief, disappointment, or difficulty in your life.
-This article is based on a sermon preached Sunday, June 19, 2022.
-This sermon/article idea came from 2 sermons from Adrian Rogers.
+This article topic came from 2 sermons from Adrian Rogers.
 You can watch these sermons for yourself here:

 Setting: Passage 1 Matthew 14:22-33